 Equities are volatile in nature and don’t normally have a fixed rate of return.
 There usually isn’t a guarantee that you will earn money through these financial assets.
-However, depending on your financial advisor and the type of shares you buy, you can still reduce this risk considerably to earn a high return.
+However, depending on your financial advisor’s financial asset management strategy and the type of shares you buy, you can still reduce this risk considerably to earn a high return.

 To learn more, go through our guide and discover how you can improve your portfolio performance.

-Bonds are another major type of financial asset.
+Bonds are highly likely to be part of a financial asset management strategy.
+They are another major type of financial asset.
 They represent a loan that you make to the government or a corporate entity.
 The money is then used for building infrastructure, financing general operations, and other projects.

 The issuer (the government or the corporate entity) makes periodic interest payments to the investor.
 These are usually made quarterly, semi-annually, annually, and so on.
 All bonds also have a maturity date that can vary between 3 or 4 months and go up to 30 years or more.
 Once the bond matures, the issuer will return the principal amount (the face value of the bond) to the investor.
 Therefore, when you invest in this financial asset, you can earn money via the interest payments issued and the principal amount returned to you.

 The final category among the 3 most common types of financial assets is cash and cash equivalents.
-Cash and cash equivalents refer to the total cash present in your investment portfolio.
+Cash and cash equivalents refer to the total cash present in your investment portfolio and play a major role in any financial asset management strategy.
 Cash equivalents are the investment securities in your portfolio that are highly liquid.
 They also possess high credit quality.
 These financial assets have a low-risk and low-return profile.

 What Is Financial Asset Management?

 Financial asset management refers to managing an investor’s financial assets on their behalf.
 It is an ongoing process that can be broken into 2 parts.